maksimshchavelev/server-monitoring-utility/README.md

 > For Windows, the instructions are similar, except that a copy of the certificate will be located in `config/certs` next to **smu.exe**, and you do not need to write **sudo** when adding the certificate.

+> If you want to install **external modules** for the server, install the `smu-server-linux-amd64-external-modules.deb` and `smu-server-sdk.deb` packages from the page of the release you need.
+A list of external modules is provided in the [server documentation](https://maksimshchavelev.github.io/server-monitoring-utility/server/docs/html/index.html)

 ## Building from source
 First, you need `libjsoncpp-dev` installed.
 On Debian-based systems, install this library with the command: